double-buffer/elemental/README.md

 dotnet run
 ```

+Warning: Please note that that for the moment this getting started code will not run on MacOS.
+It is because SPIRV-Cross doesn't support yet Metal Mesh Shader.

+In the near future, it will work on MacOS too.
+For a work around see the sample HelloTriangle that use a metal shader for the mesh shader.

-You will find more examples in the [samples folder](samples/README.md).
+You will find more examples in the [samples folder](samples).